4d/docs/docs/Admin/tls.md

 To fill in a certificate request, you might need to contact the certification authority.
 The certification authority checks that the information transmitted are correct.
 The certificate request is generated in a BLOB using the PKCS format encoded in base64 (PEM format).
 This principle allows you to copy and paste the keys as text and to send them via E-mail without modifying the key content.
 For example, you can save the BLOB containing the certificate request in a text document (using the `BLOB TO DOCUMENT` command), then open and copy and paste its content in a mail or a Web form to be sent to the certification authority.

 4. Once you get your certificate, create a text file named “cert.pem” and paste the contents of the certificate into it.
 You can receive a certificate in different ways (usually by email or HTML form).
 4D accepts all platform-related text formats for certificates (OS X, PC, Linux, etc.).
-However, the certificate must be in PEM format, *i.e.*, PKCS encoded in base64.
+However, the certificate must be in [PEM format](#format), *i.e.*, PKCS encoded in base64.

  >CR line-ending characters are not supported on their own; you must use CRLF or LF.

 5. Place the “cert.pem” file in the [appropriate location](#installing-certificate-files).

 The 4D server can now work in a secured mode.
-A certificate is valid between 3 months to a year.
+A certificate is usually valid between 3 months to a year.